← Back

 Preparing your starter

-You will want to have a mild sourdough starter that does not produce that much acidity.
-For that I recommend that you make a stiff sourdough starter.
-It’s basically a starter that has a hydration of 50%.
-Meaning for 100g of flour it has 50g of water.
-In Italy this would be known as a Lievito Madre.
-However, traditionally they are made with fruit water, which you definitely don’t have to do.
-Instead take your regular sourdough starter and then feed it with 10g of your existing starter, 50g of flour and 25g of water.
-Repeat this process for at least 2 times and your microorganisms start to adapt.
-You will have a starter that has much more yeast activity and less bacterial activity.
-If your sourdough starter is very acetic and smells like vinegar initially, consider converting it to a liquid starter in advance.
-This will change your microorganisms as well to produce more dairy notes.
-It’s mindblowing if you ask me how just changing the water % can completely change your sourdough starter.
+You will want to have a mild sourdough starter that does not produce much acidity.
+For that, I recommend making a stiff sourdough starter.
+It’s basically a starter with 50% hydration.
+This means for 100g of flour, it has 50g of water.
+In Italy, this is known as a Lievito Madre.
+Traditionally, they are made with fruit water, which you don’t have to do.
+Instead, take your regular sourdough starter and then feed it with 10g of your existing starter, 50g of flour, and 25g of water.
+Repeat this process at least twice.
+So use some of the starter you just made, feed it one more time etc..
+This way your starter’s microorganisms will begin to adapt.

 Recipe for 2 Stollen

 You will need to use 1000g of bread flour to make 2 Stollen.
 I am providing baker’s math percentages, this way you can scale up or down your production.
-If you want to make 10 Stollen, just use 5kg of flour then recalculate with the percentages.
+If you want to make 10 Stollen, just use 5kg of flour then recalculate the percentages.

 Drunken fruits

 Integral part of the mixture is candied orange and candied lemon peel.
 In more ancient times citrus fruits were rare in Germany.
 To make them durable they were candied.
-The sugar creates a lot of osmotic pressure, making it almost impossible for micro-organisms to enter.
-That’s also why Jam for instance stays good for a very long time.
+The sugar creates a lot of osmotic pressure, making it almost impossible for microorganisms to enter.
+That’s also why jam for instance stays good for a very long time.

 And this is the candied orange peel: